-Fifteen women whose sisters met the DSM criteria for Anorexia Nervosa and twenty-one control subjects were recruited for this study.
-Participants were recruited through advertisements both in the University and on social media sites asking "Do you have a sister with anorexia nervosa?".
+Fifteen women whose sisters met the DSM criteria for AN and twenty-one controls were recruited for this study.
+Participants were recruited through advertisements both in the university and on social media sites asking, 'Do you have a sister with anorexia nervosa?'
 Ethics approval for the study was obtained from the Research Ethics Committee at the University of Reading.
-Written consent was obtained for all participants.
+Written consent was obtained from all participants.

-All participants underwent a screening process that involved a brief e-mail screening checking that they had a sister with anorexia nervosa.
-Sisters then completed the Eating Disorder Diagnostic Scale (EDDS) standardized questionnaire (21).
-We included participants where a diagnosis of clinical anorexia nervosa had been made by a general practitioner and/or psychiatrist and the symptoms described met criteria for anorexia nervosa.
+All participants underwent a screening process that involved a brief email screening checking that they had a sister with AN.
+Sisters then completed the Eating Disorder Diagnostic Scale standardised questionnaire.
+We included participants where a diagnosis of clinical AN had been made by a general practitioner and/or psychiatrist and the symptoms described met criteria for AN.
 We did not attempt to assess the possible presence of other Axis I or II disorders in AN sisters.
 Study participants had a face-to-face assessment using the Structured Clinical Interview for DSM-IV.
-All participants rated the following questionnaires: the Beck Depression Inventory-2nd Edition, the Fawcett-Clarke Pleasure Scale (FCPS), the Snaith-Hamilton Pleasure Scale (SHAPS), the Rumination Questionnaire, the Ruminative Response Scale for Eating Disorders and the Eating Attitudes Questionnaire approximately 1 week before scanning.
-The participants completed a chocolate questionnaire to measure liking, craving, and frequency of eating chocolate (16).
+All participants rated the following questionnaires: the Beck Depression Inventory-2nd Edition (BDI-II),24 the Fawcett-Clark Pleasure Scale (FCPS), the Snaith-Hamilton Pleasure Scale (SHAPS), the Ruminative Thought Style Questionnaire, the Temporal Experience of Pleasure Scale (TEPS), the Behavioural Inhibition/Behavioural Activation Scale (BIS/BAS), the Ruminative Response Scale for Eating Disorders and the Eating Attitudes Test (EAT) approximately 1 week before scanning.
+The participants completed a chocolate questionnaire to measure liking, craving and frequency of eating chocolate.
 Current body mass index (BMI) was also recorded for each participant.
-Furthermore, IQ was tested using the NART (National Adult Reading Test).
-Inclusion criteria for all participants included 1) BMI between 18.5 and 25 kg/m2, 2) maintenance of a weight in the healthy range (defined by the World Health Organisation) since menarche, 3) no use of psychoactive medications in the previous 12 months, 4) no lifetime history of any Axis 1 psychiatric disorder on the Structured Clinical Interview for DSM-IV.
+Furthermore, IQ was tested using the National Adult Reading Test (NART).
+Inclusion criteria for all participants included: (1) BMI between 18.5 and 25 kg/m, (2) maintenance of a weight in the healthy range (defined by the World Health Organization) since menarche, (3) no use of psychoactive medications in the previous 12 months, (4) no lifetime history of any Axis 1 psychiatric disorder on the Structured Clinical Interview for DSM-IV.
 Participants in the control group had no first-degree relative with a current or past eating disorder diagnosis.
 General exclusion criteria for all participants included a history of head injury, neurological or other severe medical illness, pregnancy, and any contradictions to MRI.
 All participants were fluent in English, right-handed, had normal or corrected to normal vision, and were not taking medication except for the contraceptive pill.
-On the scan day participants completed a Visual Analogue Scale (VAS) measuring mood related items including happiness, anxiety and disgust, they also completed the mood questionnaire Befindlichkeits Scale (BFS).
-Participants were also asked to refrain from eating chocolate for 24 hours prior to being scanned, which was checked verbally before testing.
-Finally participants were also asked to rate how hungry they were immediately before scanning on a VAS between 1 and 10 (Table S2).
+On the scan day, participants completed a visual analogue scale (VAS) measuring mood-related items including happiness, anxiety and disgust; they also completed the mood questionnaire Befindlichkeits Scale (Bf-SR).
+Participants were also asked to refrain from eating chocolate for 24 h prior to being scanned, which was checked verbally before testing.
+Finally participants were also asked to rate how hungry they were immediately before scanning on a VAS between 1 and 10 (Table DS2).